saffe012/BusSimulation/README.md

   public static String TEXT_FILE_NAME = ""; // filename of text file to write stats to.
 ```

-Upon start of this program, the simulation will begin immediatly as all user input/ variables to change are in the constants.java file.
+Upon start of this program, the simulation will begin immediatly as all user input/variables to change should have already been updated in the constants.java file.
 This is an accelerated simulation, so if you set SIMULATION_TIME_LENGTH to 10800 (3hrs) it will not take 3 hours to run.
 It will simulate 3 hours of run time almost immediately.
 Once the simulation is completed, a number of different statistics will be displayed on screen.
 For example:

     Number of buses: 10
     Size of bus: 40